 In this model, two or more hosts are connected using a network and be capable of share resources such as printers and files without having a dedicated server.
 Each connected end device is known as a peer.
 The peer can work both as a server and a client.
 One host might suppose the role of server for one transaction at the same time as serving as a client for another.
 In the P2P networking model, the roles of client and server are set on a per request basis.

 Due to P2P application devices in this model act both as a client and a server within the same communication; every client is a server and every server a client.
 The P2P applications need that each end device provides a user interface and run background P2P services.

 The hybrid system is using many P2P applications.
 The hybrid system has decentralized resource sharing.
 The index database is stored in the directory server which is centralized.
 The index is the address to the resource location.
 Each peer gets access to the index server to get the location of a resource on another peer.

 Every computer in the network running the P2P application can act both as a client and server for other computers in the network running the P2P application.
 Common P2P networks are the following:

 Gnutella protocol also used in some P2P applications, where all user shares entire files with all other users.
 There are many Gnutella client applications are available, as well as gtk-Gnutella, Wireshark, Shareaza, and Bearshare.

 A lot of P2P applications permit users to share pieces of many files with each other at the same time.
 Clients of this application use a small file called a torrent file to locate other users who have pieces that they need so that they can connect directly to them.
-This torrent also contains information about tracker computers that remain track of which users computer have what files.
+This torrent also contains information about tracker computers that remain track of which users computers have what files.
 The torrent clients inquire for pieces from multiple users at the same time, recognized as a swarm.
-This a BitTorrent technology.
+This is a BitTorrent technology.
 There are many BitTorrent clients as well as BitTorrent, uTorrent, Frostwire, and BitTorrent.